karakun/karakun.github.io/_posts/2024-05-28-apache-cxf-toolexception-wsdl2java.md

 }
 ```

-But as i transferred this into the lager project, I got the error mentioned above:
+But as i transferred this into the larger project, I got the error mentioned above:

 ```
 org.apache.cxf.tools.common.ToolException: Tools plugin provider jaxb context init failed
 ```

-To get more information, try running my build with the `--stacktrace`flag, but it does not give a more detailled output or more hints than the errormessage above.
+To get more information, tried running my build with the `--stacktrace` flag, but it did not give a more detailed output or more hints than the error message above.

-Going one step further with `--debug` , one finds himself flooded with output - but having a closer look and goind through it pay off.
+Going one step further with `--debug`, you find yourself flooded with an output - but having a closer look and going through it payed off.
 We find

 ```
 [DEBUG] [jakarta.xml.bind] Unable to find from OSGi: [jakarta.xml.bind.JAXBContextFactory]